 3. he has been named as the father by the mother.

-(c) the child, if 14 years of age or older, unless the child is a danger to him/herself or other participants or exhibits behavior that would make it impossible for the review to be conducted.
+(c) the child/young adult, if 14 years of age or older, unless the child is a danger to him/herself or other participants or exhibits behavior that would make it impossible for the review to be conducted.

-(d) the social worker assigned to the family and the children.
+(d) the social worker assigned to the family and the children/young adult, including an adolescent outreach worker.

-(e) the supervisor of the social worker assigned to the family and the children, provided such supervisor may but is not required to attend.
+(e) the supervisor of the social worker assigned to the family and the children/young adult, provided such supervisor may but is not required to attend.

 (f) foster parents.

-(g) substitute care provider, if a child is receiving substitute care services from an agency under contract with the Department.
+(g) substitute care provider, if a child/young adult is receiving substitute care services from an agency under contract with the Department.

 (h) the child's attorney or Guardian Ad Litem, if any.

-(i) staff of other public or private agencies and other individuals important to the child or family.
+(i) staff of other public or private agencies and other individuals important to the child/young adult or family.

+(j) the Guardian for an Incapacitated young adult.

+(k) the Department Attorney. and

+(l) the family resource worker assigned to the foster home of the child(ren)’s placement

-Any of the above persons who are invited, but unable to attend the case review shall be permitted to submit written comments in lieu of attendance.
+Any of the above persons who are invited, but unable to attend the case review shall be permitted to submit written comments to the Foster Care Review Unit in lieu of attendance.

 (5) Responsibilities of Social Workers.
 As part of a FCR a social worker shall:

-(a) verify periodic lists furnished him/her of all families in his/her caseload who are to be scheduled for case review; and
+(a) verify periodic lists furnished to him/her of all families in his/her caseload who are to be scheduled for case review; and

-(b) notify the FCRU of the names and current addresses of the individuals who are to be invited; and
+(b) notify the FCRU of the names of the individuals who are to be invited to the review including any parent who lives out of the child’s home and ensures the current addresses are reflected in the electronic case record; and

 (c) notify the FCRU if the family's primary language is other than English and advise the FCRU of resources available for an interpreter; and

-(d) ensure that a current service plan is available for the case review; and
+(d) ensure that a current family assessment and action plan is available for the case review; and

-(e) discuss the pending case review with parents, foster parents, and the child prior to the review, to insure that all parties understand its format and purpose; and
+(e) discuss the pending case review with parents, foster parents, and the child/young adult prior to the review, to ensure all parties understand its format and purpose; and

-(f) discuss any change in the service plan with the client, parents, supervisor, foster parents and providers prior to the case review, if such a change will be proposed at the case review; and
+(f) discuss any change in the action plan with the , parents, children age 14 and older, supervisor, foster parents and providers prior to the case review, if such a change will be proposed at the case review; and

-(g) notify FCRU staff of any casework issues which may require particularly sensitive handling during the review, or of any recent significant events which have occurred which might affect the case review; and
+(g) notify FCRU staff of any casework issues which may require particularly sensitive handling during the review, or of any recent significant events which might affect the case review; and

-(h) attend the case review and provide clarification and information about the service plan; and
+(h) attend the case review and provide clarification and information about the action plan; and

 (i) notify his/her supervisor if he/she disagrees with the determinations of the case review panel; and

-(j) write the service plan for the next six month period in a manner consistent with the determinations of the case review panel, unless such determinations are appealed.
+(j) revise the family assessment and action plan, if needed, for the next six month period in a manner consistent with the determinations of the case review panel, unless such determinations are appealed.

 (6) Responsibilities of Supervisors.
 For a FCR, a supervisor shall: